Article ID: 2814847 - View products that this article applies to.

 Also, for updated information about how to use Exchange Management Shell for Allow/Block/Quarantine, see the following Microsoft website:

-To identify this issue in your organization, use one of the methods in this section.
+To identify this issue in your organization, you can also use one of the methods in this section.
 Office365 Exchange Online users can use only the EAS Mailbox logging option and look for repeated instances of the Status 4 response that is noted in the "Symptoms" section.

 Method 1: Obtain EAS Mailbox logging for a userTo obtain EAS Mailbox logs, follow the steps in the following article in the Microsoft Knowledge Base: